Bank loans: the ins and outs

 |Secured Loan||Unsecured Loan||Debt Consolidation|

-People looking to purchase a major item/borrow a large sum of money
+People looking to purchase a major item/borrow a large sum of money or people willing to put up their assets as collateral

 For those people with lots of debt!